alt-key-project/Bitwig-extension-Atom-SQ-MIDI-mode/readme.md

 No beer required (I brew my own), and the extension is free.
 But do consider subscribing to my channel on YouTube (https://www.youtube.com/channel/UC4cKvJ4hia7zULxeCc-7OcQ) if you feel like making me happy.

+## More info

+I have a video on youtube where I show the Atom SQ running with the extension. https://www.youtube.com/watch?v=0tkbS1fb4LE

 ## Contact

 You can reach me (the developer and first user of the extension) at alt.key.project@gmail.com.